PANASOFTNG/PANASOFTNG/README.md

 - 👋 Hi, I’m Paul Michael, a graduate of Computer Science from Ambrose Alli University, Nigeria and also obtained a Professional Certificate in Machine Learning from Stanford University.
 - 👀 I’m interested in Data Science and Engineering.
 - 🌱 I’m currently learning more about Business Intelligence which involves organizing company data into easy-to-understand dashboards, reports and emails.
 Decision Science that focus on using data to help companies make smarter, well-supported business strategy decisions and Machine Learning which build and apply data science models to perpetually gather information and further business operations.
-- 💞️ I’m looking to collaborate with other Data Scientists by making it easy to collect, clean, analyze and visualize massive quantities of information that they can use to distill and communicate valuable business insights to company decision-makers.
+- 💞️ I’m looking to collaborate with other Data Scientists by making it easier to collect, clean, analyze and visualize massive quantities of information that they can use to distill and communicate valuable business insights to company decision-makers.
 - 📫 How to reach me on mepanawe@gmail.com

 <!---